infinitered/ignite/docs/quick-start/ignite-commands.md

 generators.
 Generators have a folder called `templates`, which (naturally) contain the templates that determine the contents of the files the generator generates.

+Run `ignite generate` by itself and it will list available generators.
+Run `ignite generate <generator name>` to use the desired generator.

 ### New